We plan for a limited number of memberships each year so be sure to sign up early.

-In Community Supported Agriculture, farmers and community members become partners in food production.
-Both parties take on the risks and then enjoy the bountiful harvest.
-Every CSA program is unique to a particular farm, but it's all about fresh & locally grown food.
+CSA stands for Community Supported Agriculture.
+It's a food distribution model where farmers and individual community members become partners.
+They share the risks to bring about a bountiful harvest each season.
+Every CSA program is unique to that particular farm, but it's all about fresh & locally grown food.

-Members purchase a share of future crops to fund the upfront operating costs of land, seeds, water, and equipment.
-In return, they receive healthy food straight from the fields all season.
+Members purchase a share of the future crops to fund the upfront operating costs of land, seeds, water, and equipment.
+In return, they receive freshly harvested, local food straight from the fields all season.

-Farmers invest their time, knowledge, and labor into cultivating the crops for the season.
+Farmers invest their time, knowledge, and labor into planning & cultivating the crops for the whole season.
 They benefit from having a definite market for their food.

-Together they strengthen health, economy, and food security of the community.
+Together they strengthen health, economy, and food security of the local community.

 - To eat fresher & healthier foods

 - To know where your food comes from

 - To learn about the seasons in your area